Salepate/w3e/README.md

 #### [Amalg](https://github.com/siffiejoe/lua-amalg) - created by siffiejoe

-Will assemble all lua files based on require operations
+Will assemble all lua files based on require operations (create a amalg/ folder and import amalg in here)

 ## Generate code